Mercerenies/latitude/docs/spec/ii_standard_library/symbol.md

 ### `Symbol gensym.`

-Returns a new uninterned symbol.
+Returns a new generated symbol.
 This method is a useful way to generate new unique symbols for use as keys in data structures.
 The name of the generated symbol shall begin with `~G`, followed by an arbitrary numeral.
 An invocation of this method is equivalent to